 - As a result it has a attracted end, and a not-attracted end, like a magnet!

-- The attracted end attracts detergent, the other attracts water.
+- The attracted end attracts detergent, the other attracts other particles of water.

 - Results in dirt being pulled off your clothes and washed away!